-Bake for 22 to 25 minutes, or until the salmon is flaky and the internal temperature of the salmon registers at 145˚F. Use an Instant Read Thermometer to check for doneness.
+Bake.
+Transfer the fish to the oven and bake for 22 to 25 minutes, or until the salmon is flaky and its internal temperature registers at 145˚F. Use an Instant Read Thermometer to check for doneness.

-Remove from oven and let it rest for 4 minutes.
+Let it rest.
+Remove the pesto salmon from the oven and let it rest for 4 to 5 minutes.

-Serve with the cooked tomatoes and a side of lemon wedges.
+Cut and serve.
+Cut the salmon into individual filets and serve it with the tomatoes and a side of lemon wedges.

 Notes